vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <a href="images_floorplan/plan_no_furniture.png">
 <img src="images_floorplan/plan_no_furniture.png" alt="floor plan example no furniture" width="300px"></a>

-It's all up to you what you prefer!
+It is up to you what works best for your own dashboard.

-> Before you start: be aware, this takes a lot of time to create it.\
+> Before you start, be aware that this takes a lot of time to create.\
-> But it's worth it!
+> But it is worth it.

 ---
 ## Get inspired